frycast/studentlife/README.md

 download_studentlife(dest = d)
 ```

-Then you can use the interactive menu to browse the schemas:
+Then you can use the interactive menu to browse the tables and schemas:

 ```r
 studs <- studentlife::load_SL_tibble(location = d)